mui/material-ui/docs/data/material/customization/shadow-dom/shadow-dom.md

  })
 ```

-Next, use the `shadowRootElement` as the color scheme node for attaching the class:
+Finally, set the `colorSchemeNode` prop using `shadowRootElement`, from step 1, as the value:

 ```diff
  <ThemeProvider